-Here’s a look back at some of our top highlights from the 2021-2022 academic year.
+Here’s a look back at the Student PIRG highlights from around the country during the 2021-2022 academic year.

 100% Renewable Energy Commitments

 On Earth Day, MASSPIRG at UMass Amherst won their six year long campaign to get the university committed to 100 percent renewable energy!
 Read more on our website here.

 NJPIRG won their campaign to get Rutgers University to make a commitment to net-zero greenhouse gas emissions by 2050, carbon neutrality by 2040, and zero carbon from purchased electricity by 2030.